 William joined the Child Advocacy Center’s team in August of 2022.
 Prior to him becoming part of the CAC, he worked for the Dothan City School District for five years.
 Four of those years he worked as a Parent Involvement Specialist, and one year as a Speech Pathologist Assistant.
 He is an Alabama Agricultural & Mechanical University alumnus.
 William resides here in Dothan, AL with his wife Rochelle, and when he’s not working, he is spending time with family and watching sports.

 Madison is from Dothan, Alabama and obtained her Bachelor’s Degree in Criminal Justice and Psychology from Troy University Dothan in 2019.
 She learned about the Child Advocacy Center from a Forensic Psychology instructor in an undergraduate class.
 In that moment, she knew she wanted to be involved with the organization.
 Madison quickly fell in love with everything the CAC does for the children and families they provide services to.
 She volunteered at the 2020 Tee Off for Kids Golf Tournament and then completed volunteer hours at the CAC in the summer of 2021 while working on her master’s degree.
 The next year, she completed her internship at the CAC and graduated with a Master’s Degree in Social Work from Troy University Dothan.
 To further her involvement with the center, Madison was a member of the 2021-2022 CAC Junior Board.
 She is currently pursuing her license to become a Licensed Master Social Worker.
-In her free time, Madison loves to spend time with friends & family, travel with her boyfriend and attend concerts.
+In her free time, Madison loves to spend time with friends & family, go to the beach and attend concerts.

 Grace began working with the CAC in November of 2012.
 While recovering from an eating disorder during her teens, Grace decided to commit her life to helping others by working towards her degree in counseling.
 She received her Bachelor’s degree in psychology in 2001 and her Master’s degree in Community Counseling in 2003 from Troy University.
 Since then, Grace has worked in both inpatient and outpatient clinical settings, and her truest joy is helping children feel valued, loved and understood.
 Grace spends most of her workday working with our multidisciplinary team and finding ways to better serve our children from investigation to prosecution.
 A native of Headland, Alabama, Grace resides there with her daughter, Maggie, and their beloved pets.
 She enjoys being a featured pianist at a local venue, singing and playing at her church, and traveling.
 A huge fan of Mr. Rogers, one of Grace’s favorite quotes from the influential child advocate is “It’s easy to say, ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
 I consider those people my heroes.”